ssucifer/batchsystemtoolkit/README.md

 Batch System Toolkit is a lightweight tool for automation and information of your Windows OS PC.

 - Check system configuration
-- Automate shutdown of your PC
+- Automate shutdown and restart functions of your PC
 - Check internet connection, IP and MAC address, kill tasks and much more...